1979 Dallas Cowboys season: Playoffs

-The Cowboys defense was able to force the Rams to punt and the Cowboys offense took over with great field position at their 46-yard line.
-Staubach connected with Drew Pearson for 29 yards and got to the Rams 25 yard line.
+The Cowboys' defense was able to force the Rams to punt and the Cowboys' offense took over with great field position at their 46-yard line.
+Staubach connected with Drew Pearson for 29 yards and got to the Rams' 25 yard line.
 On the next play Tom Landry went to his bag of tricks and ran a halfback option with Ron Springs.
-Springs threw into the end zone and found Tony Hill for a touchdown, but one official over ruled the one who signaled touchdown, saying that Hill didn't have both feet in bounds before stepping out the back of the end zone.
-Then Staubach threw into the end zone for Tony Dorsett and was intercepted, but the Rams were called for pass interference and that put the Cowboys at the one yard line.
-From there Ron Springs scored on the next play and the Cowboys closed to within 14-12.
+Springs threw into the end zone and found Tony Hill for a touchdown, but one official overruled the one who signaled touchdown, saying that Hill didn't have both feet in bounds before stepping out of the back of the end zone.
+Then Staubach threw into the end zone for Tony Dorsett and was intercepted, but the Rams were called for pass interference and that put the Cowboys at the one-yard line.
+From there Ron Springs scored on the next play and the Cowboys closed to within 14–12.

-On the Rams next possession they drove to the Cowboys 43 yard line.
-Then the Cowboys defense came up with another turnover as Cliff Harris intercepted Ferragamo.
-The Cowboys offense took over at the 43 yard line as the third quarter came to an end.
+On the Rams' next possession they drove to the Cowboys' 43-yard line.
+Then the Cowboys' defense came up with another turnover as Cliff Harris intercepted Ferragamo.
+The Cowboys' offense took over at the 43-yard line as the third quarter came to an end.

-The Cowboys offense in the third quarter was playing much better than they were in the first half.
+The Cowboys' offense in the third quarter was playing much better than they had in the first half.
 They were able to gain yards in the running game and Staubach was now able to find open receivers, but it just didn't seem like the Cowboys that everyone was used to seeing.
-As the fourth quarter started the Cowboys offense quickly drove inside the Rams 10 yard line off the Harris interception.
-Then, from the 2 yard line, Staubach found tight end Jay Saldi wide open for the go ahead score with 12:46 left in the game.
+As the fourth quarter started, the Cowboys' offense quickly drove inside the Rams' 10-yard line off the Harris interception.
+Then, from the 2-yard line, Staubach found tight end Jay Saldi wide open for the go-ahead score with 12:46 left in the game.
 Staubach was hit hard on the play and was shaken up, but was able to walk to the sideline.
 From that point on Danny White was seen warming up just in case he was needed.
-The Cowboys now led the Rams 19-14.
+The Cowboys now led the Rams 19–14.

-The Rams once again were able to drive the ball on the Cowboys defense.
-They reached the Cowboys 32 yard line where they faced a 4th and 8.
+The Rams once again were able to drive the ball on the Cowboys' defense.
+They reached the Cowboys' 32-yard line where they faced a 4th and 8.
 Instead of attempting a field goal they decided to go for the first down.
 Ferragamo threw to wide receiver Drew Hill and the pass fell incomplete.
 A flag was thrown for pass interference, but after a discussion between the officials it was ruled that there was no interference and the flag was picked up.